 Visit the online applications page for information on how to submit plans and documents when applying online.

 You can also submit your application by downloading and completing an application form and sending it to us.
+You will need to supply your address then select the form Lawful development: Proposed use

 Use the calculator on the Planning Portal to work out the fee for this type of application.
 Visit the paying your planning fees page for more information on how to pay your fees or if an exemption applies.